-A debtor seeking to amend schedules D through H or the List of Creditors must file Local Form Amendment to Schedule D, E, F, G, H, or List of Creditors and must include only the change and indicate if the change is an addition, modification, or deletion.
+A debtor seeking to amend Schedules D through H or the List of Creditors must file the corresponding Official Form.
+If the amendment adds a creditor to Schedule D, E, F, G, or H, the debtor must also file an Amended List of Creditors, and include only the added creditor.